Skip to content

 Veronica Perez-Gurri, Manager, Legal Projects

-Randi: I have been volunteering for as long as I can remember; my earliest memory is volunteering at a local daycare.
-I’m always on the lookout for volunteer opportunities to give back in some small way.
+Randi: For as long as I can remember—my earliest memory is volunteering at a local daycare.
+I’m always looking for new ways to contribute.

-Anne: There are many reasons, but a selfish driver is that it feels good to help others.
-Volunteering has also led me to a lot of great people, who have become close friends.
+Anne: It feels good to help others.
+Volunteering has also connected me with great people who’ve become close friends.

 Randi Halbmaier, Manager, People Ops

-Veronica: Juvenile Diabetes Research Foundation has been a force in raising funds for Diabetes research that touches millions of lives every year.
-The JDRF has directly improved my life.
-I'm very appreciative.
-It's my way of saying thank you.
+Veronica: The Juvenile Diabetes Research Foundation (JDRF) has been a force in funding research that touches millions of lives.
+Their work has directly improved mine, and volunteering is my way to say thank you.